jart/js2-closure/README.md

 ---

-Do you use emacs, `js2-mode`, and Google's Closure Library?
+Do you use Emacs, `js2-mode`, and Google's Closure Library?
 Do you get frustrated writing your `goog.require` statements by hand?
 If that's the case, then this extension is going to make you very happy.